statful/statful-client-objc/README.md

 ## License

-Telemetron Client is available under the MIT license.
+Statful Obj-C Client is available under the MIT license.
 See the LICENSE file for more info.